Class 10 Magnetic Effects of Electric Current NotesNotes Previous Years Questions Important Questions

 - Amount of current:- The magnitude of magnetic field at a point increases on increasing the amount of current and vice-versa.

 - Distance from the conductor:- The magnitude of magnetic field decreases as the distance from the conductor increases and vice-versa.

 ➢ In a circular coil, magnitude of magnetic field also depends on number of turns.

 If we consider ourselves holding a current carrying straight conductor in the right hand such that the thumb points towards the direction of current, then the fingers wrapped around conductor show the direction of magnetic field lines.

 Maxwell’s Corkscrew Rule:-

-If we consider ourselves driving a corkscrew in the direction of the current then the direction of corkscrew is the direction of magnetic field lines.
+If we consider ourselves driving a corkscrew in the direction of the current then the direction of rotation of corkscrew is the direction of magnetic field lines.

 A coil of many circular turns of insulated copper wire wrapped closely in the shape of a cylinder is called a solenoid.